 - General anesthesia produces a loss of sensation throughout the entire body.

 - Regional anesthesia produces a loss of sensation to a specific region of the body.

-- Local anesthesia produces a loss of sensation to a small specific area of the body.
+- Local anesthesia produces a loss of sensation to a small, specific area of the body.

 - All-MD model - anesthesia care provided by medical doctors only, specifically physician anesthesiologists.
-Because of the higher staff costs, this model is most prevalent in one- or two-room surgery centers and less common in large ambulatory service centers.
+Because of the higher staff costs, this model is most prevalent in one- or two-room surgery centers and less common in large ambulatory surgery centers.